ArifPeycal/ctf-cheatsheet/Forensics/README.md

 ![image](https://github.com/user-attachments/assets/041fc901-9361-4430-893f-2d68da9f2dc5)

-You can change the width and height by converting decimals into hexadecimals. https://www.rapidtables.com/convert/number/hex-to-decimal.html?

 2. `PLTE` (Palette Table)

 Purpose: Contains the color palette used in indexed-color images.
 It contains from 1 to 256 palette entries, each a three-byte series of the form.